jasper-zanjani/notes/win/ps-az.md

 winrm quickconfig
 ```

-It can also be done through Azure, using `Invoke-AzVMRunCommand`
+It can also be done through Azure, using `Invoke-AzVMRunCommand -CommandId EnableRemotePS`

 2. __Modify Network Security Group policy__ (see below) to allow inbound connections to ports 5985 and 5986, which are used by WinRM.